ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ```
 Select Graphics
 	Under General:
-		Set Backend to Direct3D 11 or Vulkan (as of 5.0-10912 Direct3D 12 can cause crashes for 2P-ShdTH)
+		Set Backend to Direct3D 11, Vulkan, or OpenGL
 		Set Aspect Ratio to Force 16:9 or Stretch to Window
 	Under Enhancements:
 		I recommend 3x Native if on a 1080p monitor, settings here are optional.
 If you are on a low end PC leave as 1x Native.